 The consequences of a sulphite intolerance can be severe and we all will have very different side effects.
 As hard as it is to admit sadly 100% sulphite free wine, or the holy grail of wine lovers, does not really exist.
 Every wine in the world will contain natural sulphites, which are not really better for you, but at least its natural.

-With the wines in our selection, almost all of these wines have a sulphite count thats lower than 45 mg/l.
+With the wines in Organic Wine Club selection, almost all of these wines have a sulphite count thats lower than 45 mg/l.
 Although there is no law, it has been proven that if you have an intolerance of somewhere between general level to severe almost all wines with a combined level that reaches the 45 mg/l you should be able to drink and enjoy without the dreaded difficulties which normally include severe migraines with the pain behind your eyes, breathing difficulties through the nose when your awake or trying to sleep and skin irritations.

 If you are looking to explore, its definitely suggestible to start with wines as close to zero sulphites as possible and then work up to try and find out where your magic number is!
+Check our our truly personalised plans here at the wine cases page!

 Women are better at wine tasting